 In order to apply, you’ll need your Social Security number, a recent pay stub, employer information, the school you plan to attend, the cost of attendance and any financial aid received, your anticipated graduation date and co-signer information (if applicable).

 Here’s what the process looks like when applying for a loan through Citizens Bank:

 - Complete the online loan application process via your computer or mobile device.
 Add co-signer information and wait to see if you’re approved.

 - If approved, select a fixed or variable rate, the term of your loan and your repayment preference.

 Keep in mind that it pays to shop around for the best loan option for your situation.
-Lenders like SoFi, Sallie Mae and Discover all offer competitive loan products with low rates, generous repayment options and low fees.
+Lenders like SoFi, Sallie Mae and Discover all offer competitive loan products with low rates, many repayment options and few fees.
 Getting a favorable rate and keeping fees to a minimum can save you thousands over the life of a loan.